Morozzzko/Morozzzko.github.io/_drafts/2019-05-06-upgrading-dry-gems.md

 - `dry-validation` is a library to validate _domain_ logic and rules.
 The core concept is a `Contract`.
 - All contracts must be instantiated — no more `Schema.call`.
 We need to use `Contract.new.call` now
-- `Dry::Validation.Contract` returns an instantiated contract, while `Dry::Validation.Schema` used to return a class
+- The idiomatic way to define a contract is to use standard Ruby syntax: `class Contract < Dry::Validation::Contract` as opposed to dry-schema's `Dry::Schema.Params { }`

 **Step 23**.
 Update dependency injection.
 The new version uses [dry-initializer](http://dry-rb.org/gems/dry-initializer/) under the hood, so it works like this: